About Us

 Associate Professor, Counseling and Higher Education

-As Assistant Vice Provost for Faculty Success, Dr. Angie Cartwright is responsible for revising and developing academic policy and supporting faculty programming/initiatives.
-She also provides leadership regarding faculty diversity, equity, and inclusion efforts — most notably the Anti-Bias and Cultural Awareness (ABCA) program.
+As Assistant Vice Provost for Faculty Success, Dr. Angie Cartwright is responsible for revising and developing academic policy, supporting faculty programming/initiatives, and leading the UNT Faculty Mentoring Program.
+She also provides leadership regarding how faculty can support UNT’s underrepresented students.
 Since joining UNT as an assistant professor in 2015, she has led several innovative interdisciplinary research collaborations and has made invaluable contributions to student success as director of the undergraduate minor in counseling.
 She directed UNT Classic and the Integrated Care and Behavioral Health Project, which were designed to address health disparities by enhancing the delivery of culturally competent mental health services to medically underserved communities.
 The projects provided of 50,000 hours of free clinical services to underrepresented groups in the DFW.
-In addition to her success receiving multiple awards and honors, $3M in grant funding, and she has published over 30 articles and book chapters.
+In addition to her success receiving multiple awards and honors, $3M in grant funding, and she has published almost 40 articles and book chapters.
 Dr. Cartwright is a former President of the Texas Association for Counselor Education and Supervision and the International Association of Addiction and Offender Counseling.
+In 2022, she earned the Texas Counseling Association’s Research Award.
 She has been recognized internationally, nationally, and locally for her research and service to the counseling profession.

 Affiliated Faculty